intel/intel-extension-for-tensorflow/examples/quantize_inception_v3/README.md

 ```
 You are expected to see `amx_bf16` and `amx_int8`, otherwise your processors do not support Intel® Advanced Matrix Extensions.

+### GPU

+Support: Intel® Data Center Flex Series GPU.

+#### Local Server

+Install the GPU driver and oneAPI packages by referring to [Intel GPU Software Installation](/docs/install/install_for_gpu.md).

 ### Intel® DevCloud

-If you have no CPU support Intel® Deep Learning Boost or Intel® Advanced Matrix Extensions, you could register on Intel® DevCloud and try this example on an second generation Intel® Xeon based processors or newer.
+If you have no CPU support Intel® Deep Learning Boost or Intel® Advanced Matrix Extensions or no Intel GPU support INT8, you could register on Intel® DevCloud and try this example on an second generation Intel® Xeon based processors or newer.
 To learn more about working with Intel® DevCloud, refer to [Intel® DevCloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/overview.html)

 ## Running Environment